SuleimanFarah/sunpy/SOCIS-2013.md

 ## Additional notes:

-ESA Summer of Code 2011-2013 will be recognized as the sponsor within the documentation of the packages developed under this funding.
+ESA Summer of Code 2013 will be recognized as the sponsor within the documentation of the packages developed under this funding (as done with the two previous editions).